tidyverse/reprex/README.md

   - R code, augmented with commented output, or as
   - Plain HTML or (experimental) Rich Text

-The result is returned invisibly, placed on the clipboard, and written to a file.
+The result is returned invisibly, written to a file and, if possible, placed on the clipboard.
 Preview an HTML version in RStudio viewer or default browser.

 ## Installation